zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications-part9.md

 the developer declares all possible *alternatives*, i.e. compositions of fragments (forms).

-The type expression is equivalent to a *non-recursive context-free grammar* generating a language, where no term (i.e. fragment) occurs more than once in any sequence in the language.
+The type expression is equivalent to a *non-recursive context-sensitive grammar* generating a language, where no term (i.e. fragment) occurs more than once in any sequence in the language.